-Reporting of Crimes
+Reporting of Crimes and Emergencies

-Students and staff are encouraged to report all crimes and occurrences to the Department of Campus Public Safety.
+Students, staff and visitors are encouraged to report all crimes and occurrences to the Department of Campus Public Safety in an accurate and prompt manner.
 In certain instances, the local police department will be notified.
-Certain crime statistics, as required by the Federal Campus Crime Awareness and Campus Security Act of 1999, are reported to the United States Department of Education each October and are made available to all students, staff, faculty and visitors through our website and printed materials; such as this report.
-In compliance with the act, the Department of Campus Public Safety has a daily crime log available for inspection during normal business hours.
+Certain crime statistics, as required by the Federal Campus Crime Awareness and Campus Security Act of 1999, are reported to the United States Department of Education each October and are made available to all students, staff, faculty and visitors through our website and printed materials such as this report.
+In compliance with the act, the Department of Campus Public Safety has a daily crime log available for inspection during normal business hours Monday through Friday.